ElektraInitiative/libelektra/doc/GOALS.md

 > Only pay for what you need.

-# Domain-Specific Goals
+# Users

-These goals are specific to Elektra's domain, again in order of importance.
+These goals are about Elektra's users, again in order of importance.
 Again, lower goals need to be ignored if goals are in conflict.

-## Suitability for Applications
+## 1. Application Developers

-Elektra must be easy and robust for application (developers) to store any configuration they need to store.
+Elektra must be easy and robust for application developers to store any configuration they need to store.
 After writing configuration settings (`kdbSet`) and reading them again (`kdbGet`) they get the same KeySet (aka "round-trip").

 > This means, they must be able to store keys with any name, any string or any binary data
 > as needed for their purpose.

+## 2. Administrators

+Administrators should be empowered by good error messages and validation capabilities.
+Furthermore, they should be able to use their favorite tools and configuration file formats.

+> There are principal limitations of nearly all configuration file formats, so Elektra cannot
+> enable that any configuration file format can be used with any application.
+> If maintainers or administrators want to change the configuration file format of some application,
+> they need to carefully test if it works.

+## 3. Maintainers

+Elektra must be available everywhere and flexible enough, so that maintainers can integrate different applications by specifying and mounting.

+> There might be some restrictions that some applications require some plugins to be mounted
+> for their configuration.

-## Possibility to Represent any Configuration File Format
+## 4. Possibility to Represent any Configuration File Format

 Elektra must be powerful and flexible enough to be able to represent any configuration file format.
 We support the development of fully-conforming parsers and emitters.